U.S. Department of Transportation

 Washington, DC 20590

-The following training, tools, guidance and countermeasures are currently available to rural and local governments.
-The Office of Safety, Local and Rural team is continuously looking for new ways to meet the needs of local and rural road owners and operators.
+The following training, tools, guidance and countermeasures are currently available to assist practitioners and stakeholders in addressing safety on rural and local roads.
 Insuring that tools meet the needs of the users and that they have the resources and training they need to effectively use the tools is a critical part of the solution.
+The Office of Safety is continuously developing new tools and resources to meet the safety needs of local and rural road owners and operators.

 This guidance memorandum highlights when and where we believe certain processes, design techniques, or safety countermeasures should be used.